sdargoeuves/noodleops-mkdocs/docs/posts/2025-03-deploy-debianvm-via-cli/index.md

 Let's face it, spinning up a VM in the cloud for every little test can be overkill, not to mention potentially costly.
 Sometimes, you just need a VM right here, right now, running locally on your machine or a local server.

-Normally, if I need a linux VM to test something locally, I would use multipass, which allows you to quickly create an Ubuntu VM.
-I should write a post about Multipass; it's a very useful tool for quickly creating local Ubuntu VMs.
-Unfortunately, Multipass doesn't support Debian 😞, only Ubuntu I believe.
+Usually, if I need a linux VM to test something locally, I would use [multipass](https://canonical.com/multipass), which allows you to quickly create an Ubuntu VM.
+I should write a post about multipass; it's a very useful tool for creating local Ubuntu VMs.
+Unfortunately, multipass doesn't support Debian 😞, only Ubuntu I believe.

-But this time, I needed a Debian VM and I wanted it running on my local server.
+For a specific use case, I needed a Debian VM and I wanted to run it on my local server.
 And by "server," I'm talking about a not-too-old laptop, with 32GB of RAM running Ubuntu.
 The goal was CLI all the way – no GUI needed, for maximum automation potential.

 ## TL;DR